 Our studies are revealing the role of different cell types in the response to social status-mediated stress, the plasticity of these effects when social status changes, and the degree to which social status affects an animal's ability to respond to other environmental challenges.
-This work is a collaboration with Luis Barreiro (University of Montreal), Mark Wilson (Emory University), and Vasiliki Michopoulos (Emory) and has been funded through NIH grant 5R01GM102562 and R01AG057235.
+This work is a collaboration with Luis Barreiro (University of Montreal) and Vasiliki Michopoulos (Emory) and has been funded through NIH grants 5R01GM102562 and R01AG057235.